Illinois Geologic Mapping Advisory Committee

 The IGMAC meets annually in a forum to discuss geologic mapping needs and seek regional mapping coordination and opportunities.
 Its primary function is to review and approve long term plans by the ISGS for geologic mapping, as mandated by the USGS National Cooperative Geologic Mapping Program.
 This review is necessary for the ISGS to participate in the STATEMAP program, in which the objective is to establish the geologic framework of areas that are vital to the welfare of the United States.
 Also reviewed are mapping plans within the Great Lakes Geological Mapping Coalition, and other mapping initiatives in the state.

-The last IGMAC meeting held on September 8, 2016 at ISGS.
-The next will be in September 2017.
+The last IGMAC meeting was on 23 September 2021, the next will be in September 2022.

 The Committee Members

 The IGMAC includes representatives from the Prairie Research Insitute (Natural History, Archaeology, and Water Surveys), the Illinois Department of Natural Resources, Illinois Department of Public Health, The Illinois Emergency Management Agency, the Illinois Department of Transportation, groundwater professionals, the coal, oil, gas, and aggregate industries, academia, engineers, and city and county planners.
 The Illinois State Geologist, Dick Berg, is an ex-officio member and serves as IGMAC Secretary.
-For further information, contact Drew Phillips (firstname.lastname@example.org), IGMAC Coordinator.
+Jim Curtis (Illinois Department of Transportation) is the Chair for 2020-2022, and Alison Anders (University of Illinois at Urbana-Champaign) is Vice-Chair.
+The committee abides by a set of By Laws.
+For further information, contact Drew Phillips (ISGS), IGMAC Coordinator.